ptsouth97/EclipseDataminer/README.md

 # EclipseDataminer

-This application's purpose is to analyze astronomical objects photometry measurements from a dataset to determine if the object is an eclipsing binary star.
+This application's purpose is to analyze astronomical objects' photometry measurements from a dataset to determine if the object is an eclipsing binary star.

 ## Workflow ##
 * User must indepedently locate a suspected eclipsing binary in the [OGLE II photometry database](http://ogledb.astrouw.edu.pl/~ogle/photdb/)